dartmouth-cs98/21f-macro-meals-classifier/README.md

 ## Deployment

-TODO: how to deploy the project
+This project is deployed to heroku.
+Navigate to https://macroclassifier.herokuapp.com/ to get to the web server.

 ## Authors